Wednesday, November 28, 2018

 The human brain, thus, not only guides people in socializing with others, but it also works in order to help people in having appropriate social interactions, which in turn help in having better relationships.
 The human brain, is therefore, built to make human beings form proper social relationships.

-In the field of psychology, the notion of humans being social in nature, like to be in groups, and have social interactions, can be said to have begun with the early theories of motivation.
-This notion was strengthened by the perspectives of the social self, and the beginning of the interpersonal approach to psychology.
-Finally, the advances in neuroscientific techniques gave proper evidences that the brain plays a very important role in fine tuning social interactions to help in having appropriate social relationships.
+In the discipline of psychology, the notion of humans being social in nature, like to be in groups, and have social interactions, can be said to have begun with the early theories of motivation.
+This notion was strengthened by the perspectives of the social self and the beginning of the interpersonal approach to psychology.
+Finally, the advances in neuroscientific techniques gave proper evidence that the brain plays a very important role in fine-tuning social interactions to help in having appropriate social relationships.

 2 comments: